MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-10-configure-the-query-in-a-content-search-web-part-on-a-catalog-item-page.md

 ![CSWP Added](../media/OTCSP_CSWPadded.png)

-As was the case when we added a CSWP to our category page, the Web Part displays some content (Audio, Cameras and Computers), but does not display the content we want.
+As was the case when we added a CSWP to our category page, the Web Part displays only content such as Audio, Cameras and Computers but not the content we want.
 To make the Web Part display Contoso catalog content, we must configure the query in the Web Part.
 To configure the query, we'll use what's known as a query variable.
 But first, let's take a look at what query variables are and how they're used when you configure a query.

 ### About query variables
 <a name="BKMK_AboutQueryVariables"> </a>

 A query variable is a placeholder that is replaced with a value when a query is run.
 Let's look at this definition within the context of our Contoso scenario.

-You might not have been aware of it, but in [Stage 9: Configure the query in a Content Search Web Part on a category page in SharePoint Server](stage-9-configure-the-query-in-a-content-search-web-part-on-a-category-page.md), when we configured the query in the CSWP on the catalog page, we used a query variable.
+You might not have been aware of it, but in [Stage 9: Configure the query in a Content Search Web Part on a category page in SharePoint Server](stage-9-configure-the-query-in-a-content-search-web-part-on-a-category-page.md), we used a query variable when we configured the query in the CSWP on the catalog page.
 When we selected **Restrict by current and child navigation terms**, a query variable was added to our query.
 That query variable was a placeholder for the navigation value in the URL (audio, camera, mp3, etc.).
 Whenever a visitor clicks a category, the query variable in the Web Part is replaced with the navigation value in the URL.
 As a result, the Web Part issued a query for catalog items that are tagged with "audio", "camera", "mp3", and so on

 Coming back to our catalog item page, we want to display items that have the same Group Number.
 Remember in [Stage 3: How to enable a list as a catalog in SharePoint Server](stage-3-how-to-enable-a-list-as-a-catalog.md) how we added **Group Number** as one of the list columns to be used as a **Catalog Item URL Field**.
 We did this configuration so the value of  *Group Number*  would be used in the URL.